Aqualux ProSoft Water Softener Installation, Programming and Startup Instructions

 Now connect the bypass valve and plumbing connectors.
 The inlet and outlet of the bypass valve are each controlled with their own handle on the bypass.
 Each handle is labelled.
 The softener is in 'bypass' mode when both handles are turned to 'bypass' which puts the handles at a 90 degree angle to the flow of water.
 The softener is in service mode when both handles are turned parallel to the incoming and outgoing water.
 Once the bypass and plumbing connectors have been connected to the control valve, put the bypass in bypass mode.

 You Aqualux ProSoft softener comes with two sets of connectors that you can connect to your existing plumbing.
-One set of connectors terminates in 1" male thead, and you can use standard plumbing fittings to connect this to your pipes.
+One set of connectors terminates in 1" male thread, and you can use standard plumbing fittings to connect this to your pipes.
 We also include a set of John Guest SeaTech Push-To-Connect fittings that will receive a 3/4" copper, pex, or PVC pipe.
-Watch the video below to see how these work:
+These connectors are extremely easy to use:

 Since every installation is different it's difficult to provide step by step instruction on how to plumb your softener to your existing lines.
 But here are some important points to keep in mind: